 Students follow their home-campus deadlines to drop or add a course, not the deadlines of the TCU partner school where the course is offered or hosted.

-Students register for TCU exchange courses at their home campus and pay their home campus tuition and fees.
+Students register for TCU exchange courses at their home campus and pay their home campus tuition rate and fees.

 Students interested in the TCU course exchange should review the TCU Registration Guide below.